A measure of intelligence of an approximation of a real number in a given model: Intelligent rational approximations

 We have the following:

 \begin{thm} Let $x$ be an irrational number.
-Then the set of the measures of intelligence of all the {\rm(}admissible{\rm)} rational approximations of $x$ is unbounded if and only if $x$ is a Liouville number. \end{thm} \begin{proof}~\\ \textbullet{} Suppose that $x$ is a Liouville number.
-Then for any positive integer $n$, there exist $a_n , b_n \in \Z^*$ (with $b_n \geq 2$) such that:
+Then the set of the measures of intelligence of all the (admissible) rational approximations of $x$ is unbounded if and only if $x$ is a Liouville number. \end{thm}